 Subject offerings - Year 7-10

-In Year 7, in addition to the traditional core subjects such as English, Mathematics, Science, History, Geography and Physical Education, all students study German, Chinese and a wide range of subjects including music, home economics and the arts.
+In Year 7, in addition to the traditional core subjects such as English, Mathematics, Science, History, Geography and Physical Education, all students study German, Chinese and a wide range of subjects including music, food technology and the arts.

 Years 8, 9 and 10, students have a wide range of elective choices.
 In Year 10, students may be given the opportunity of taking one or two VCE studies in order to challenge them and prepare them better for Years 11 and 12.